25-MDDN242/letterforms-mderdragon/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18867790&assignment_repo_type=AssignmentRepo)
 ## MDDN 242 2025 Assignment 2

+'LadyLike' by Emma Nash

 My letters are resembled by a dancing woman.
-This was my very first idea for the project, inspired by cheerleading movements.
-The design is a simplistic, faceless figure somewhat based off of the 'dancing lady' emoji, e.g. the red dress.
+This was my very first idea for the project, inspired by cheerleading routines.
+The design is a simplistic, faceless figure somewhat designed off of the 'dancing lady' emoji (💃💃🏻), e.g. the red dress.
 It sits in between readable and abstract as she is meant to move as a human would, and the human body cannot precisely replicate a font so her movement at least somewhat resembles the character.
+For the same reasons the characters are a mix of uppercase and lowercase.

 Her arms, legs, and toes are controlled by parameters that rotate and move.
 These parameters are duplicated and reversed for left and right limbs (marked by either an L or R).
 Both sides of her skirt can be 'lifted' via parameters as well for more dynamism.